Master of Accountancy

 2. Understand both the accounting theory and the practical skills used in the field.

 Graduates with a Master of Accountancy degree should be able to understand foundational and advanced concepts in accounting and apply them to accounting work.
-Students should learn how to use the information technology commonly used in the field and be able to understand the technical side of accounting.
+Students should learn how to leverage the information technology commonly utilized in the field and be able to understand the technical side of accounting.
 Graduates may also benefit from learning business communication and leadership strategies to advance in their careers.

 3. Be able to use accounting to make business decisions.